focus-editor/focus/LOG.md

         + Always cut the invisible part on the right off
     + Understand why memory usage sometimes jumps to 1Gb
     + Don't search in deleted buffers
-    - Hold any buffer refreshes while there's an active search request?
+    + Hold any buffer refreshes while there's an active search request
     - Have an extra input for filtering by file path
     - Case insensitive search
     - If any buffer is modified, remember that so that finder can search again when it opens next time.
 Try to preserve scroll_y and selected (search request is a good place)